VisionMLNet/NetIntelOCR/project-goals-usecaes.md

 A Semantic CMDB utilizes a semantic data model, often based on Resource Description Framework (RDF), to represent relationships between configuration items (CIs) within an IT environment.
 This approach uses a subject-predicate-object structure, also known as "triples," to map relationships, offering a richer understanding of how assets are interconnected.
 Unlike relational CMDBs that rely on unique keys for relationships, semantic CMDBs leverage descriptive relationships to provide more context.

-### Why Semantic CMDB for Telecommunications?
+### Why Semantic CMDB for Telecommunications and Security Providers?

-Traditional CMDBs in telco environments suffer from:
+Traditional CMDBs in telco and security environments suffer from:
-- **Static Relationships**: Fixed schemas that can't adapt to dynamic network changes
+- **Static Relationships**: Fixed schemas that can't adapt to dynamic network changes or evolving threats
-- **Limited Context**: Unable to capture the rich relationships between network elements
+- **Limited Context**: Unable to capture relationships between network elements and security controls
-- **Poor Integration**: Difficulty connecting documentation with live configuration data
+- **Poor Integration**: Difficulty connecting documentation with live configuration and security data
 - **Manual Updates**: Require constant manual maintenance to stay current
+- **No Security Context**: Missing threat intelligence and vulnerability relationships

 NetIntel-OCR enables Semantic CMDB by:
-- **Extracting Network Relationships**: Automatically identifying connections from network diagrams
+- **Extracting Network & Security Relationships**: Identifying connections from network and security architecture diagrams
-- **Building Knowledge Graphs**: Converting documentation into RDF triples
+- **Building Security-Aware Knowledge Graphs**: Converting documentation into RDF triples with security context
-- **Creating Contextual Links**: Understanding relationships like "connects-to," "depends-on," "provides-service-for"
+- **Creating Contextual Links**: Understanding relationships like "protects," "monitors," "mitigates-threat," "has-vulnerability"
-- **Enabling Intelligent Queries**: Supporting complex queries like "Show all components that could be affected by a fiber cut at location X"
+- **Enabling Security Intelligence Queries**: Supporting queries like "Show all assets protected by this firewall" or "Find attack paths to critical assets"

 ### Semantic CMDB Architecture with NetIntel-OCR